ktalebian/color-console/README.md

 Add colors and more power to console APIs

 ## Installation
-Install with `npm install color-console`.
+Install with `npm install enhanced-console`.

 ## Usage
     var console = require('color-console')